nikkijuk/camunda-playground/camunda-boot-kotlin-gradle-liquibase-jooq/README.md

 Features selected
 - Web, H2, Liquibase, JOOQ, Jersey (JAX-RS), Feign

-Code and definitions for Camunda BPM was taken from https://docs.camunda.org/get-started/spring-boot/
+Code and definitions for Camunda BPM were taken from https://docs.camunda.org/get-started/spring-boot/

 ## changes

 Notable changes

-- LoanApprovalApplication.tk annotatated to define it as process application
+- Generated LoanApprovalApplication.tk annotatated to define it as process application
+- LoanApprovalApplication.tk exteded to start one process right after deployment of app
-- LoanController added to support get request to /requestLoan
+- LoanController.tk added to support get request to /requestLoan
-- LoanRequest added to serialize result of process initialization (returns id)
+- LoanRequest.tk added to serialize result of process initialization (returns id)
 - creditRating.dmn added to resolve credit rating
 - LogVariables java delegate added to LoanDelegates.kt
 - loanApproval.bpmn exteded with execution of rule and logging of variables